 You need healthy chickens to produce a quality egg and meat supply as a poultry keeper.
 Hence, it would help to be mindful of what you feed them.
 Can chickens eat oatmeal?

-In this guide, we’ll look at the nutritional needs of your backyard chickens, whether or not they can eat oatmeal, and some feeding tips to keep your birds happy and healthy.
+The quick answer is yes, chickens can eat oatmeal.
+Continue reading to learn the nutritional needs of your backyard chickens, whether or not they can eat oatmeal, and some feeding tips to keep your birds happy and healthy.

 What Is Oatmeal?